rafiromolo/ML04-HeartFailurePred/README.md

     <li>Click on the Install Jupyter Notebook button.</li>
     <li>After the installation is complete, click on Launch button to launch Jupyter Notebook.</li>
     <li>Import or upload this project to Jupyter and open it.</li>
+    <li>You may scroll down to loading dataset section.
+You need to change the directory for the dataset with your local directory.</li>
 </ol>

 ### Google Colab